Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 An offense under subsection (a) is a third (3rd) degree felony.
 An offense under subsection (b) is a Class A misdemeanor.

-In other words, if your misdemeanor involved a family member (as defined by Chapter 71 of the Texas Family Code), then the unlawful possession will also be a class A misdemeanor.
+In other words, if your misdemeanor involved a family member, then the possession will also be a class A misdemeanor.

-A felony (whether or not it involved family violence) means the unlawful possession charge will also be a felony.
+A felony (regardless of family violence) means the unlawful possession charge will also be a felony.

 What is Unlawful Carrying Weapon (UCW)?